Vinod-Koli/Behavioral-Cloning-Deep-Neural-Network/writeup_report.md

 ### Attempts to reduce overfitting in the model
-After the full connected layer I have used a dropout so that the model generalizes on a track that it has not seen.
-I decided to keep the Dropoout rate as 0.25 to combact overfitting.
+The model was working perfectly fine without dropouts.
+Since the model was not overfitting there was no need for dropout.

 ### Model parameter tuning

 * No of epochs= 5
 * Optimizer Used- Adam
 * Learning Rate- Default 0.001
-* Validation Data split- 0.15
+* Validation Data split- 0.20
 * Generator batch size= 32
 * Correction factor- 0.2
 * Loss Function Used- MSE(Mean Squared Error as it is efficient for regression problem).